catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 log-replay replication
-split intermachine and client-server protocols! use separate ports and separate RPC servers must fix ID assignment post-deletion! storage - just use the log! you can determine ID assignment from this since deletions are also logged. the log system does mean nothing is truly deleted - privacy - but whatever
+split intermachine and client-server protocols! use separate ports and separate RPC servers must fix ID assignment post-deletion! storage - just use the log! you can determine ID assignment from this since deletions are also logged. the log system does mean nothing is truly deleted - privacy - but this is fine (could be garbage collected in theory!)

 client requirements: